mefengl/what-i-read/README.md

 https://blog.nateliason.com/p/de-atomization-is-the-secret-to-happiness , "Atomization" is a great concept, as is "De-Atomization"

-https://longform.asmartbear.com/exponential-growth , Very good content has given me a more realistic understanding of the connotation of exponential growth (not just from the index itself)
+https://longform.asmartbear.com/exponential-growth , Very good content has given me a more realistic understanding of the connotation of exponential growth (not just from the 'exponential' itself)